 Spiked closing wheels crumble the sidewall, allowing roots to pentrate soil.
 They can be used on pull row units and push row units.

-Align spiked closing wheels straight across from each other, in most rearward holes on closing wheel arm.
+Align spiked closing wheels straight across from each other, in most forward holes on closing wheel arm.
 Set the wheels 1" - 11/4" (2.5 - 3.1 cm) apart at the closest point.
-If large amounts of contouring is being done, mount wheels in the forward most hole.
-This will reduce drifting of row unit.